 Team Kodi switched to a “release early, release often” development strategy.

-This means that they’ll push out smaller, more frequent releases that may add one feature or fix a specific issue every month or two, instead of waiting to push out one major release that fixes everything at once.
+This means they’ll push out smaller, more frequent releases that may add one feature or fix a specific issue every month or two, instead of waiting to push out one major release that fixes everything at once.

-In theory, this means faster reaction time on any bugs, and less chance that by fixing one thing, something else would break.
+In theory, this means faster reaction time on any bugs and less chance that, by fixing one thing, something else would break.
 Most of the major software development companies release frequent updates, so this is the industry standard.